ServiceNow/Fast-LLM/docs/index.md

 -   **Enterprise AI Solutions:** Accelerate time-to-market for AI products by reducing training costs and enabling faster iteration.
 -   **Academic Collaborations:** Drive AI innovation with high-performance training capabilities that support cutting-edge research in machine learning.

-See how Fast-LLM has helped early adopters achieve up to xx% faster results.
+See how Fast-LLM has helped early adopters achieve faster results.
 [Explore use cases and success stories](success-stories/starcoder-2).

 ## Project Scope and Objectives